-6.3 Limit number of shareholder representatives at meetings:
+6.1.2 Limit number of shareholder representatives at meetings:

-We do not support proposals that have the potential to restrict or result in a detrimental effect on shareholder rights.
+We do not support proposals that have

+the potential to restrict or result in a detrimental effect on shareholder rights.

-6.4 Amend provisions on number of directors (increase or decrease maximum board size):
+6.1.3 Amend provisions on number of directors (increase or decrease maximum board size):

-We may not support proposals seeking to make changes in board size that would result in the board being too small or too large to function effectively.
+We do not support proposals seeking to make changes in board size that would result in the board being too small or too large to function effectively.

-6.5 Require supermajority vote to remove director:
+6.1.4 Require supermajority vote to remove director: